MichaelCook/wordle/README.md

   -h, --help            show this help message and exit --num-suggestions N, -n N
-                        Maximum number of suggestions to show (default: 10) --debug               Enable debug logging
+                        Maximum number of suggestions to show (default: 10) --all, -a             For each word in the Wordle dictionary, show the best series of guesses
+  --debug               Enable debug logging
 $
 $ ./wordle t/ea/s/e Ao/rt/a